mberrett/Data_Mining_Project/README.md

     iii.
 KNN Imputation

-3. Section 3
+3. Section 3: Optimization

-    a) Imputation, Balanced Data

-    i.
-Bagging from sklearn.ensemble
+    a) Find the best parameters for each algorithm in the ensemble classifier